 For each sample, the camera calculates the geometry position and normal, then it generates a ray that points towards it using the same direction as the normal from a distance of the configured kernel’s ray epsilon.
 Once calculated, OctaneRender traces the ray the same way it would do with other types of camera.

-Figure 1: Lighting is baked onto a model of a planet using a Baking camera
+Figure 1: Lighting is baked onto a model using a Baking camera

 Mesh Requirements For Baking